SidheshwarSarangal/whiteBoard/README.md

 ﻿# WhiteBoard
  This is the open ptoject under MARS @IIT Roorkee, given in the summer of 2025.
 The project is completed by me, Sidheshwar Sarangal, 22124041.
-Its a web development project.
+It's a web development project.
 The problem statement was to develop a real-time collaborative whiteboard application that allows multiple users to draw, write, and interact simultaneously, replicating the experience of a physical whiteboard on the web.

 ---